moonbuggy/docker-dnsmasq-updater/README.md

 See below for a detailed description of available [environment variables](#docker-environment-variables).

+The Agent should be allowed to restart freely since, by design, it will exit upon encountering a variety of otherwise non-fatal errors.
+This is a simple way to trigger a fresh initialization and ensure the manager has the full picture if it is restarted or communications are interrupted for whatever reason.

 #### Image Tags
 To minimize the Docker image size, and to theoretically improve run times (I haven't benchmarked it because I believe it runs fast enough either way) a